Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Results

-The ``percentage of subjects correctly classified'' (\textbf{Table 4} and \textbf{Figure 2A}) quantifies subject-level discrimination between symptom-expressing patients and healthy controls obtained by aggregating out-of-fold window predictions within each subject.
-Each 10-s window is classified independently, and a subject is labelled ``symptom-positive'' when at least half of their windows are predicted positive ($\geq$50\%).
+\textbf{Patient-Level Classification Through Window Aggregation.} The ``percentage of subjects correctly classified'' (\textbf{Fig. 2}) quantifies subject-level discrimination between symptom-expressing patients and healthy controls obtained by aggregating out-of-fold window predictions within each subject.
+Each 10-s window is classified independently, and a subject is labelled ``symptom-positive'' when at least half of his windows are predicted positive (≥50\%).
 Clinically, this parallels a physician reviewing multiple short epochs before issuing an overall judgement based on the preponderance of evidence.
 Subject-level performance was consistently high across most phenotypes and annotation sets, frequently reaching 1.00, indicating that aggregation mitigates sporadic window-level errors, particularly for intermittent phenotypes, while preserving conservative behavior in controls.